TosbackCgusBridge-Bot/CGUs-versions/Williams-sonoma/Terms of Service.md

 Disclaimer

-This Web Site and all Content available on this Web Site are provided on an "as is" basis without warranties of any kind, either express or implied, including without limitation warranties of title or implied warranties of merchantability or fitness for a particular purpose.
-You acknowledge, by your use of this Web Site, that your use of this Web Site is at your sole risk, that you assume full responsibility for all costs associated with all necessary servicing or repairs of any equipment you use in connection with your use of this Web Site, and that Williams-Sonoma, Inc. Brands shall not be liable for any damages of any kind related to your use of this Web Site.
+This Web Site and our mobile applications, and all Content available on this Web Site, our mobile applications, or both, are provided on an "as is" and "as available" basis without warranties of any kind, whether express, implied, statutory, or otherwise, including without limitation warranties of title or implied warranties of merchantability, non-infringement, or fitness for a particular purpose.
+You acknowledge, by your use of this Web Site or our mobile applications, as applicable, that your use is at your sole risk, that you assume full responsibility for all costs associated with all necessary servicing or repairs of any equipment you use in connection with your use, and that Williams-Sonoma, Inc. Brands shall not be liable for any damages of any kind related to your use of this Web Site or our mobile applications.
+Some jurisdictions do not allow the exclusion of certain warranties or the limitation or exclusion of liability for damages.
+Accordingly, some of the above limitations and disclaimers may not apply to you.
+To the extent we may not, as a matter of applicable law, disclaim any warranty or limit our liability, the scope and duration of such warranty and the extent of our liability will be the minimum permitted under such law.

 Product Pricing Information